mashua/poc-fsm/README.md

 **(read the <u>'Future Work may be'</u> section number 2, for very important info about the last/final state of your FSM)**

-For the shipped example FSM see one of the attached .gv, .tex, .yml file.
+For the shipped example FSM see one of the attached .gv, .tex or .yml files.

 The sample FSM has four states.
 The initial state is 'state1' and the transitions are as follows: